-Provided that no oppositions are filed, the trademark is registered with the Trademark Registry.
-Trademark registration grants to its proprietor the right to use it; to affix it to the respective goods and their packaging; to characterise the provided services; to affix it to postal paper, invoices, price lists and advertisements; and to use it in electronic, audiovisual and social media.
-Greece follows the Nice Agreement (as amended and in force) on classification for goods and services, which groups products into 45 classes (Classes 1-34 include goods and Classes 35-45 include services).
+Provided that no oppositions are filed, the trademark is registered with the Trademark Registry, following which its proprietor has the right to use it; to affix it to the respective goods, their packaging and other material relevant to their sale and promotion; to characterise the provided services; and to use it in electronic, audiovisual and social media.
+Greece follows the Nice Agreement (as amended and in force) on classification for goods and services, which groups products into 45 classes (Classes 1-34 include goods and Classes 35-45 include services).[12]
 Collective and certification marks are explicitly protected under the Trademark Law.